 - Understand Agile, Scrum and Lean Principles.

 - Get feedback on your own performance from the Scrum Team.

 - Radiate information to stakeholder and provide information to the team, so they can focus on their work.

 - Participate in a formal Scrum Master training course and become certified.

 Purple Griffon offer the easy and affordable Scrum training courses below, which can be taken in a public classroom, virtual classroom or online at your own pace:

 If you have any questions about enrolling onto these Agile Scrum training courses, then you can have a chat with our friendly Account Managers on +44 (0)1539 736 828 or email [email protected] and they will be able to help you straight away.

 How well do you know the Scrum Framework after reading this article?

 Are you getting ready to take your Scrum Master examination?
 Or are you already a Scrum Master and want to refresh your knowledge of Scrum?
-Find out how much you really know about the Scrum Framework with our 16-question Scrum Master Mini Quiz.
+Find out how much you really know about the Scrum Framework with our 16-question Scrum Master Quiz.

 Did you find our ‘Scrum Master VS Project Manager: What’s The Difference?’ blog article helpful?
 We would love to hear your thoughts in the comments below.